nagpaanm/Infection/README.md

   - throw grenade: right-click

 Some of the challenges that I faced during the development of this project was collision detection, spontaneous animations, and having zombies spawn randomly in a 'correct' boundary range.
-These challenges served as great learning experiences.
+These challenges served as an excellnt learning experience for me.